matloff/fastBigStat/README.md

 # fastBigStat

-A fast introduction to asymptotoic normality of statistical estimators.
+A fast introduction to asymptotic normality of statistical estimators.
 Includes the necessary material on multivariate distributions.
 See also [my fast introduction to statistics](https://github.com/matloff/fastStat).